-To assess the relative contributions of the various uncertainties we extract different sub-ensembles from the large 180-member ensemble.
-First we focus on 9-member MP sub-ensembles in which each of the sub-ensemble members has different combinations of CCN and CDSD parameters but identical IBC to examine the relative contribution of the combined microphysical (MP) perturbations on precipitation.
-Since there are 20 IBC in the entire ensemble, there are 20 different MP sub-ensembles with nine members each.
-Likewise, there are nine 20-member IBC sub-ensembles, with one fixed combination of MP perturbations but 20 different IBC.
-This different subsampling perspective allows drawing conclusions on the relative impact of IBC uncertainty.
-Lastly, there are sixty 3-member CCN and CDSD sub-ensembles, respectively, that inform on their individual contribution.
+To assess the relative contributions of the various uncertainties we extract different sub-ensembles from the large 180member ensemble.
+First we focus on nine-member MP subensembles in which each of the sub-ensemble members has different combinations of CCN and CDSD parameters but identical IBCs to examine the relative contribution of the combined microphysical (MP) perturbations on precipitation.
+Since there are 20 IBCs in the entire ensemble, there are 20 different MP sub-ensembles with nine members each.
+Likewise, there are nine 20-member IBC sub-ensembles, with one fixed combination of MP perturbations but 20 different IBCs.
+This different sub-sampling perspective allows conclusions to be drawn on the relative impact of IBC uncertainty.
+Lastly, there are 60 three-member CCN and CDSD sub-ensembles that inform about their individual contribution.